Fewer people, more boating under the influence tags over July 4th on Lake Minnetonka

-Fewer people partied at Lake Minnetonka’s Big Island over the 4th of July, but the Hennepin County Sheriff’s Office said it saw an uptick in boating under the influence incidents on the lake.
+Fewer people partied at Lake Minnetonka's Big Island over July 4th, but the Hennepin County Sheriff's Office said it saw an uptick in boating under the influence incidents on the lake.

 Traffic to Big Island was down about one-third over the holiday weekend.
-Six people were ticketed for boating under the influence on the lake, compared to three at the same time last year.
+Six people were ticketed for boating under the influence on the lake, compared with three at the same time last year.

-More Water Patrol deputies were assigned to the lake, and the vast majority of stops were education.
-They issued nearly three times as many verbal warnings than citations.
+More Water Patrol deputies were assigned to the lake, and the vast majority of stops were educational.
+They issued nearly three times as many verbal warnings as citations.

 There were 198 verbal warnings and 51 citations.
 Seven people were taken to hospitals.